Graph Universal Adversarial Attacks: A Few Bad Actors Ruin Graph Learning Models: Graph Universal Adversarial Attack

 We will elaborate in the next subsection an algorithm to find such $\Delta p$.
 After all training nodes are visited, we perform a hard threasholding at 0.5 and force back $p$ to be a binary vector.
 Then, the next epoch begins.
 We run a maximum number of epochs and terminate when~\eqref{eqn:Err} is satisfied.

 The updated $p \gets p+\Delta p$ found through solving~\eqref{eqn:Delta.p}, if unbounded, may be problematic because (i) it may incur too many anchor nodes and (ii) its elements may be outside $[0,1]$.
-We perform an $L_2$-norm projection to circumvent the first problem and a clipping to circumvent the second.
+We perform an $L_2$-norm projection to circumvent the first problem and a clipping between interval [0, 1] to circumvent the second.
 The rationale of $L_2$-norm projection is to suppress the magnitude of $p$ and encourage that eventually few entries are greater than 0.5.
-As can be seen from Figure~\ref{max_fg}, the number of anchor nodes grows quadratically with the projection radius $\xi$.
+The maximum number of anchor nodes grows quadratically with the projection radius $\xi$.
 A small $\xi$ clearly encourages fewer anchors.

 Through experimentation, we find that clipping is crucial to obtaining a stable result.
 In a later section, we illustrate an experiment to show that the attack success rate may drop to zero in several random trials, if clipping is not performed.
 See Figure~\ref{comp_fg}.